dettus/oledtest/README.md

 # COMPILING
 Please have a look at the sourcecode.
 It is imperative that the GPIO numbering from the (deprecated) sysfs is being reflected in the physicalmapping[] array.
 Thus, the first time you try to compile it, it will fail.
-Find the #if 0 line which reflects your board, or find the correct sysfs mapping for your board.
-Really really sorry, this is what happens when you become a maker.

-Once you changed one of the #if 0 to #if 1, you can compile it with
+You need to configure lines 21-26.
+I am really really sorry.
+(Yes, both files. oledtest.c as well as keytest.c)

+Once you have done this, please run

 gcc -O3 -o oledtest.app oledtest.c
 gcc -O3 -o keytest.app keytest.c